A sequence is a generalized list, consisting of zero or more values.

 Return true iff

-is a uniform vector of the specified type.
+valueis a uniform vector of the specified type.

 Create a new uniform vector of the specified type, having room for

-if it is specified; zero otherwise.
+nelements.
+Initialize each element tovalueif it is specified; zero otherwise.

 Create a new uniform vector of the specified type, whose length is the number of

-s specified, and initialize it using thosevalue
+values specified, and initialize it using thosevalues.

 Return the length (in number of elements) of the uniform vector